 He is Chairman of BRM Holdich, a Fellow of the Institute of Chartered Accountants, a registered tax agent and auditor and has financial planning qualifications.
 Mr Holdich was previously the Managing Partner of PKF where he was responsible for five offices in SA and NT and served on PKF’s National Council.
 He acts as Chairman of three other professional service firms, is active as a mentor to senior level executives and as a career management consultant.
 He is a member of the SAHT Audit and Finance Committee.
 Up to 26 October, 2015 Mr Holdich was Treasurer and Chair of the Audit & Finance Committee of ACH Group.

-Deputy Chair (from 26 October, 2015) and Chair of Governance Committee
+Deputy Chair and Chair of Governance Committee

 Mary Patetsos believes that life is an opportunity not to be missed, regardless of age, gender, culture and capacity.